Hopson97/Asciimon/README.md

 This is my first project using Rust, so feel free to point out anything "not Rusty" in the code :)

+## Contributing

+The game is early in developement, and so I am regulrally making changes to the code.

+Because of this, contributions will likely be unable to be merged, or possibly change things without considering plans I have for the game.

+So for now I am not going to be accepting any pull requests of ANY kind (At least until the game has matured a bit)

 ## Running

 ```